 Rare geological elements paint the landscape with amazing colors.
 Rhyolite tints the slopes chocolate-brown and golden yellow.
 Yet patches of purple, red, and white come from iron and snow, adding the effect that we are walking in an oil painting.
 Steam rises from boiling puddles, making the view truly magical.

-2) A natural geothermal pool in the wilderness
+2) Primitive swimming pool in the wilderness

 Hot water springs coming up from the lava mix together with colder streams, forming a warm river that flows into a small, natural pool.
 With a temperature of around 36-40 degrees celcius (96 to 104 F) it is perfect for bathing all year around, even in winter.